-When I moved from Hong Kong to the United States at 12 years old, I did not understand the obsession this country has with sports.
+When I moved from Hong Kong to the United States at 12 years old, I did not understand the obsession this country has with outdoor sports.

 Sponsored by Vera Koo

 Years later, I now see why Americans put such value on sports.